plblum/jivs/planning/ModelRules Design Overview.md

 These are not pre-save validation failures.

-These must result an array of `IssueFound` supplied to `ValidationManager.addExternalIssuesFound()` and then get sent back to the client as described in section 3.9 "Final server response".
+These must result an array of `IssueFound` supplied to `ValueHostsManager.addExternalIssuesFound()` and then get sent back to the client as described in section 3.9 "Final server response".

 ### 3.9 Final server response

 The server response may legitimately be:

 * Success
-* Only issues found by ValidationManager.validate()
+* Only issues found by ValueHostsManager.validate()
-* Only issues reported through ValidationManager.addExternalIssuesFound()
+* Only issues reported through ValueHostsManager.addExternalIssuesFound()
 * Both types of issues.

 #### When success